MON-FRI: 9:00 AM – 6:00 PM

 Why Simplicity Works in Bathroom Design

-Without this balance, even a minimal bathroom can feel uncomfortable.
-Too much brightness introduces glare, while insufficient lighting reduces functionality.
+Without this balance, even a stripped-back bathroom can feel uncomfortable.
+Too much brightness introduces glare.
+Too little reduces functionality.
+Clarity comes from control, not reduction alone.

 Materials and How They Respond to Light